mrkjdy/website/static/posts/pattern-matching/post.md

    | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^...
 ```

-Not ideal.
+That's not ideal.
 But at least we have the option.
-Haskell has been around since 1990,
+Haskell has been around since
-this is probably just a result of the maintainers not wanting to introduce a
+1990, this is probably just a result of the maintainers not wanting to introduce
-breaking behavior into the compiler.
+a breaking behavior into the compiler.

 There have been many new languages introduced since then, including some with
 exhaustiveness checks enabled by default!